| Publication 17, Your Federal Income Tax |

 The facts are the same as in Example 7 except that you and your son's father both claim your son as a qualifying child.
 In

-son's father will be allowed to treat your son as a qualifying child.
-This is because his AGI, $18,000, is more than your
+this case, only your son's father will be allowed to treat your son as a qualifying child.
+This is because his AGI, $14,000,

-an exemption, the child tax credit, head of household filing status, credit for child and dependent care expenses, exclusion
+is more than your AGI, $12,000.
+If you claimed an exemption, the child tax credit, head of household filing status, credit

-benefits, or the earned income credit for your son, the IRS will disallow your claim to all these tax benefits.
+IRS will disallow your claim to all these tax benefits.

 Example 9—child did not live with a parent.